biolab/orange3-recommendation/doc/source/scripting/recommendation.rst

-.. index:: .. index:: brismf
+.. index:: brismf
    pair: recommenders; brismf

 ======
 BRISMF
 ======

 BRISMF (Biased Regularized Incremental Simultaneous Matrix Factorization) is factorization-based algorithm for large scale recommendation systems.

 The basic idea is to factorize a very sparse matrix into two low-rank matrices which represents user and item factors.
 This can be done by using an iterative approach to minimize the loss function.

 User's predictions are defined as follows:

 .. math::
 	\hat { r } _{ ui }=\mu +b_{ u }+b_{ i }+{ q }_{ i }^{ T }{ p }_{ u }